splineops/splineops/docs/user-guide/02_resize.rst

 projection and yields very similar quality in practice, while significantly reducing computational cost.

+The 1D example below shows how the **cubic-antialiasing** preset implements this oblique projection: compared to plain cubic, the coarse spline is slightly smoother, but tracks the underlying fine spline more faithfully when downsampling.

 .. image:: /auto_examples/03_resampling_using_nd_samples/images/sphx_glr_03_01_resize_module_1d_004.png
    :align: center
    :width: 100%

+The 2D example then shows the same effect on an image: the antialiasing preset suppresses Moiré and high-frequency artefacts in the downsampled ROI, while preserving the main structures and contrasts.

 .. image:: /auto_examples/03_resampling_using_nd_samples/images/sphx_glr_03_02_resize_module_2d_003.png
    :align: center